Communities

 • Tried a version for EBCDIC-Encoding but that is longer (because some characters only differ at bit 4, which requires a `n&16`, which is 1 byte longer).

-Suggested 6 months ago by MrDevel0per‭
+Suggested about 1 year ago by MrDevel0per‭